randa-mu/dcipher/crates/onlyswaps-client/README.md

 # onlyswaps-client

-A Rust client library for interacting with the OnlySwaps cross-chain token swap protocol, part of the dcipher ecosystem.
+A Rust client library for interacting with the only swaps cross-chain token swap protocol, part of the dcipher ecosystem.

 ## Overview